-The five-year financial forecast includes the last two years of the rate restructure.
 It should be noted, that any number of events, particularly legislative or regulatory mandates, can dramatically alter the financial outlook.
-Nevertheless, the District is in little danger of losing its favorable comparison of rates with other California utilities.
-Staff expects that the total price the District's customer/owners pay for their electric service will remain among the lowest in California for many years into the future.
+Nevertheless, the District continues to improve its favorable rate comparison with other California utilities.
+Staff expects that the total price the District's customer/owners pay for their electric service will remain the lowest in California for the foreseeable future.